berserk-23115/berserk-23115/README.md

-# Hi, I am Anushk
+## Hi, I am Anushk
 A 3rd-year CSE undergraduate at IIIT Delhi.
-Currently exploring the intersection domain of AI and usable security\
+Currently exploring the intersection of AI and Usable Security.
-Would love to connect with like-minded folks. reach out to me through social handles ✌🏻
+Would love to connect with like-minded folks — reach out through my socials ✌🏻
-### What do I do ?
+## What do I do?
-I build cool Stuff
+- I build cool stuff 🚀
+- Experimenting with projects at the intersection of security, AI, and systems
+- Exploring astrophotography and open-source contributions
+### Reach Out
+📧 Email: [anushk3984@gmail.com]